Static Sites

 How do rollbacks work?

-Each deployment creates a container image stored in the registry.
-Rolling back activates a previous image without rebuilding, making rollbacks nearly instant.
+Each deployment is saved as an immutable image.
+Rolling back re-activates a previous image without rebuilding, making rollbacks nearly instant.

 Next steps